RAK Ceramics

-RAK Ceramics P.J.S.C Founded in 1989 and headquartered in the United Arab Emirates, RAK Ceramics serves clients in more than 150 countries through a network of operational hubs in Middle East, Europe, Africa, Asia, North and South America and Australia.
+RAK Ceramics P.J.S.C Founded in 1989 and headquartered in the United Arab Emirates, RAK Ceramics serves clients in more than 150 countries through a network of operational hubs in Middle East, Europe, North Africa, Asia, North and South America and Australia.

-RAK Ceramics has an annual production capacity of 118 million square metres of tiles, 5.7 million pieces of sanitaryware, 26 million pieces of porcelain tableware and 2.6 million pieces of faucets.
-Across global operations the company employs approximately 12,000 staff from more than 40 nationalities.
+RAK Ceramics has an annual production capacity of 118 million square meters of tiles, 5.7 million pieces of sanitaryware, 36 million pieces of porcelain tableware and 2.6 million pieces of faucets.
+Across global operations, the company employs approximately 12,000 staff from more than 40 nationalities.

-RAK Ceramics specializes in ceramic and gres porcelain wall and floor tiles, sanitaryware, faucets and tableware.
+RAK Ceramics specializes in ceramic and Gres Porcelain wall and floor tiles, sanitaryware, faucets and tableware.

 RAK Ceramics has 23 plants across the United Arab Emirates, India, Bangladesh and Europe.

 RAK Ceramics is a publicly listed company on the Abu Dhabi Securities Exchange in the United Arab Emirates and on the Dhaka Stock Exchange in Bangladesh as a group, the company has an annual turnover of approximately US$1 billion.